-Who will become a CNN Superhero?
+Who will become the CNN SuperHero?

 - The CNN Heroes of the Year will each receive $10,000 in prize money

-- Viewers will be invited to choose a CNN Superhero, who will be awarded $50,000
+- Viewers are invited to vote for the CNN SuperHero, who will be awarded $50,000

-"CNN Superhero: Above and Beyond" airs on CNN Friday at 10 p.m.
-ET.
-"CNN Heroes: An All-Star Tribute" airs Sunday at 8 p.m.
-ET.

 (CNN)Over the past decade, CNN Heroes has recognized hundreds of remarkable individuals who have worked tirelessly to make the world a better place.